Technolus/twitch_proxy_service/README.md

 The re-encoded stream plays for a brief period (3-5 seconds) before stopping.
 The cause of this issue remains uncertain — it could be due to slow encoding or an issue with the re-encoded stream itself.
 Note: I have temporarily paused development on this project due to other commitments and limited progress.
 However, anyone interested in continuing from where I left off is welcome to do so.

+## Potential Dead End
+It appears that the player does not connect to the segment URLs at all.
+Therefore, addressing the issue may require starting with the player itself and implementing an alternate mechanism in Udon to parse the file.
+However, it's worth noting that Udon does not currently support the creation of VRCUrls on the fly, which further complicates the development of a solution.

 ## How to run the service
 ```bash
 docker build -t twitch_proxy_service .